These little biscuits offer me a touch of nostalgia. My favourite biscuit of all time and even better made at home.

 In a roomy mixing bowl place the flour, icing sugar and butter then using the hands rub the fat into the flour until the mixture resembles fine breadcrumbs.
 (I always mix biscuit dough by hand – I firmly believe a machine over works it. ) Place the egg yolk and vanilla extract in the centre of the mix and use a knife to bring the dough into clumpy lumps then use the hands to form into a ball.
 This dough should be quite firm and non sticky.

-I like to roll out between two large sheets of reusable plastic (large freezer bags cut down one side and across the bottom are ideal and two bags will give you two ample sheets).
+I like to roll out between two large sheets of reusable plastic (liners from cereal packets are perfect for this).
 The dough needs to be rolled out to a thickness of 4mm or about the thickness of a £1 coin.

 Slide the plastic sheet onto one of the baking sheets and put the dough into the fridge to rest and firm up – it will need at least 30 minutes.

-To prepare the jam place the measured amount in a small saucepan with 1 tsp cold water and heat gently until it is a thick sauce.
+To prepare the jam place the measured amount in a small saucepan with 1 tsp cold water and heat gently until it melts to a thick sauce.
 Take from the heat and when cool transfer to a reusable piping bag.